ivaylopg/MixedRealityStudio/README.md

-# TECH 3706 & ARCH 6760 - AR/VR in Architectural Environments
-# TECH 421 - Future of Digital Media
+# TECH 1711 - Mixed Reality Studio
-Section Name: TECH 3707.F1 and TECH 421.F1
+Section Name: TECH.1711
 08/21/2017 - 12/08/2017
-Tuesday & Thursday 9:30AM - 12:00pm
+Monday & Wednesday 9:30AM - 12:00pm
 Classroom: M209
 Instructor: Ivaylo Getov - ivaylo.getov@woodbury.edu

 ---

 This class will explore various platforms for the design and creation of AR and VR applications.
 Emphasizing hands-on experimentation, this experiential studio is meant to be a collaboration between both programmers and designers to research and develop new paradigms for user experience and new pipelines for the creation of 3D content.
 Using the Unity game engine and various hardware equipment, such as the Microsoft Hololens, HTC Vive, and mobile devices, students will work individually and in teams to practically apply novel design principles, culminating in a semester project demonstrating a critical approach to designing for these emerging forms of media.

+**This Monday-Wednesday class will be substituted for a Saturday 5-hours class up to three times during the semester.
+Dates TBD.**

+_Former students looking for materials from TECH 3706 & ARCH 6760 - AR/VR in Architectural Environments or TECH 421 - Future of Digital Media (Fall 2017) can check out the [fall2017](https://github.com/ivaylopg/Tech421Tech3706/tree/fall2017) branch of this repo._

 ### Class Format
-This class is brand new for the department.
+Mixed Reality is a rapidly evolving field, both professionally and pedagogically.
+Encompassing VR, AR, and any number of trendy buzzwords such as "experiential" and immersive, it stretches across disciplines and can be informed by a variety of expertise.
 I want to create an environment where you can experiment with new techniques and practices, which are themselves in constant flux as the technology changes and finds its audience.

 The class will be structured as a hands-on lab - lectures will serve to introduce or explore concepts that are then put to the test.

-The first session each week (Tuesday) will tend to be more theoretical, while the second (Thursday) will dive deeper into execution, coding, and implementation.
+The first session each week (Monday) will tend to be more theoretical, while the second (Wednesday) will dive deeper into execution, coding, and implementation.

 We will be on our feet.
 We will move fast and break things so that we learn how to fix them.
-We will venture outside and get our hands dirty.
-You may be asked to split into groups - others may be relying on you to complete a portion of a larger project and it will be your responsibility to deliver.
+We may venture outside and get our hands dirty.
+You will be asked to split into groups - others may be relying on you to complete a portion of a larger project and it will be your responsibility to deliver.

-The schedule below is tentative and will _very likely_ change over the first couple weeks.
-Please check the git repository each week to find the most up to date schedule and topics.
+This course itself is relatively new - the schedule below is tentative and will _very likely_ change over the first couple weeks.
+Please check this git repository each week to find the most up to date schedule and topics.

 ### Reading and Course Notes
 This course will not have an assigned textbook.
 Rather, students are required to read or watch additional material as assigned each session.
 We will be leaning heavily on participation and discussion in this course, and these readings will help get a better intuition and deeper understanding into relevant topics.